SpreadiesInSpace/cinnamon-dotfiles/home/.local/share/cinnamon/applets.640/gpaste-reloaded@feuerfuchs.eu/README.md

 GPaste Github page: https://github.com/Keruspe/GPaste

-Use cinnamon applets settings to install the applet or download the .zip file and extract or copy the folder `gpaste-reloaded@feuerfuchs.eu` to `~/.local/share/cinnamon/applets/`.
+To install the applet itself, execute the `install.sh` script.
 If the applet doesn't appear in the applet list, you should restart Cinnamon by pressing Alt+F2, typing 'r' (without ') and hitting enter.
+To remove the applet, just run `install.sh -r`.